-The electric transmission system is a network of transmission lines, switching stations, and substations.
-Transmission lines transport high-voltage electricity from power generation facilities to substations, where the electricity is converted to a lower voltage.
-Distribution lines then transport that electricity to residences and businesses.
+Texas' electric grid is a network of electric power generation facilities, transmission lines, switching stations and substations, and distribution lines, all designed to provide safe, reliable electric service to end-use customers who purchase electricity at retail.
+Transmission lines transport electricity from power generation facilities at a high voltage to local substations, where electricity is converted to a lower voltage and delivered to Texas residences and businesses through the distribution system.

-In order for Oncor and LCRA TSC to provide safe and reliable electric service, they must work with other utilities and state organizations to ensure that the electric transmission network is designed in such a way that the temporary loss of a power generation plant, a substation, or a transmission line will not result in a major electrical outage.
-For example, without appropriate planning and subsequent system improvements, damage to a single transmission line due to incidents such as tornadoes, lightning, ice storms, or equipment failure could result in significant disruptions to the delivery of electricity.
+For Oncor to provide safe and reliable electric service, it must work with other utilities and state organizations to design the electric transmission network so that the temporary loss of a power generation plant, a substation, or a transmission line will not result in a major electrical outage.
+Without appropriate planning and system improvements, damage to a single transmission line caused by incidents such as tornadoes, lightning, ice storms, or equipment failure could result in significant disruptions to the delivery of electricity.